 Graduate Field of Plant Breeding

-The Field of Plant Breeding at Cornell University offers M.S. and Ph.D. degrees in both plant breeding and plant genetics, using molecular approaches to crop improvement and creation of superior agricultural, horticultural, and ornamental varieties.
-Graduates with advanced degrees from these programs are poised with the knowledge and experience generally required to direct or lead plant breeding research at private companies or public institutions.
+The Field of Plant Breeding at Cornell University offers degrees in plant breeding and plant genetics, using molecular approaches to crop improvement and creation of superior agricultural, horticultural, and ornamental varieties.
+Graduates with degrees from these programs are poised with the knowledge and experience to direct plant breeding research at private companies or public institutions.

 Graduate student research is supervised by faculty located either in Ithaca or at the Cornell AgriTech at Geneva, New York.
 Students interested in vegetable, fruit, or ornamental crops may also consider admission to the Field of Horticulture.